canmom/canmom.github.io/fiction/pockethealer.md

 The invaders had ordered me to go to a classroom each day.
 I would walk into a sparse room with rows of desks with a line of my countrymen, all of us in the same clothes with shortened hair and badges declaring the sponsor who owned us.
 There, a young man would give lessons.
 Mostly, they concerned language, and rules.
 But the most interesting were Political Education.

-The so-called were not really invaders, said the invaders.
-They were descended from the same old empire, before the world was broken.
+The so-called invaders were not really invaders, said the invaders.
+They were descended from the same old empire as us, before the world was broken.
 Now they are rebuilding it, piece by piece.
-How do we know that they are the rightful descendents?
-They have three of the pieces of God, which we had foolishly named flying castles.
+And how are we to know that they are the rightful descendents?
+It is simple: they have three of the pieces of God, which we had foolishly named flying castles.
 They have an unbroken line of descent to the Two Queens.
-And, of course, they were here by invitation: our own Queen, who was in fact merely a Governor all along, had asked for their support to quell insurrection.
+And, of course, they are here by invitation: our own Queen, who was in fact merely a Governor all along, had asked for their support to quell insurrection.

 I wondered who the lesson was for.
 None of us seemed to believe it mattered, even if it was true.
 I think the young man could tell, because he went to greater and greater lengths to prove the story to us.
 Each week, he seemed to get more tired.